|

 which springs from nature itself, be kept sacred and inviolate to

+every one."
 As far as regards the socialism of Mr. George, the language of the

 supreme pontiff is abundantly plain.
 In his letter to the Archbishop